False confession: Stephen Downing (1974)

 Stephen Downing was convicted and spent 27 years in prison.
-The main piece of evidence used against him was a confession he signed.
+The main evidence against him was a confession he signed.
 He had agreed to this after an 8-hour interrogation which left him confused, and his poor literacy skills meant he did not fully understand what he was signing.
+He was released from prison in 2001 pending appeal.
+His conviction was quashed in 2002 on the basis of the unreliability of Downing's confessions.
+A 2003 report of an independently supervised police reinvestigation – as agreed by Downing's family and legal advisors – found that Downing remained the only suspect unable to be eliminated.
+Police have stated that in the absence of fresh leads, the murder case will remain closed.